khilnani/supercollider.web/README.md

 Codebase
 ---------

+- src: The code base for the application
+	- sc-tweeter.js: The main js file of the application
+	- config.js: Template config file that should contain SoundCloud client keys, Log levels etc.
+	- html: Publish html/js/css files accessible at http://server:port/
+	- modules: Custom modules for the application that handle request routing, utils, SoundCloud API etc.
+	- templates: Template SCD files used to generate SuperCollider code send to sclang
 - examples: Sample SuperCollider code that is created, along with the resulting audio.
 - test: Reference SuperCollider code that is used for standalone testing of SC integration.
 - leftovers: Experiments, abandoned ideas etc. that may be of interest.